-While it is important to keep an eye on your coolant quality and level year-round, overheating problems are much worse in the spring and summer, when the warm weather hits.
+While it is important to keep an eye on your coolant quality and level year-round, overheating problems tend to be much worse in the spring and summer, when the warm weather hits.
 One of the best ways to ensure you aren’t losing coolant is to watch for signs of leaks and fix them before they become a major hassle.

-To repair a busted radiator or split coolant hose, you need to replace the faulty parts.
-If you have any small to moderate coolant leaks, however, Bar’s Leaks radiator stop leak products are the answer.
+However if you have any small to moderate coolant leaks, however, Bar’s Leaks Liquid Copper Block Seal (p/n 1109) could be the answer.
 Our proven chemical formulations can take care of a number of types of cooling system leaks, including:

 - Hose, connector and fitting leaks